tommccoy1/hans/berts_of_a_feather/README.md

 cd ../../
 ```

-9. For each BERT instance that you want to run, download the corresponding zip file from the [Zenodo repository](https://zenodo.org/record/4110593#.X_lj3-lKjGJ) into the foler bert/.
+9. For each BERT instance that you want to run, download the corresponding zip file from the [Zenodo repository](https://zenodo.org/record/4110593#.X_lj3-lKjGJ) into the folder `bert/`.
 You can use the download links from the Zenodo page, or you can use a download link as in the following example for BERT instance 47 (just replace `47` with whichever index you want).
 Be warned that each of these zip files takes up about 1.2 GB.

 ```
 wget https://zenodo.org/record/4110593/files/bert_47.zip?download=1